Demystifying the Authentic Samurai Sword

-An authentic Samurai sword, hand made in Japan, can easily cost upwards of US$30,000.
-Even Chinese made production level approximations are typically at least $1,000-$2500 for something reasonably ‘traditional’.
+An authentic Samurai sword, hand made in Japan (called a Shinken 真剣), can easily cost US$12,000 to $25,000 and up.
+Chinese made production level approximations are typically at least $1,000-$2,500 for something reasonably ‘traditional’.

 So why all this expense?
-What separates the real thing from a cheap, mass produced sword like the $60 Musashi Katanas pictured below?
+What separates the real thing from cheap, mass produced swords like the $60 Musashi Katana pictured below?

 But how many of these processes are necessary to produce a nicely performing Katana, especially considering the quality of modern industrial grade steel?
-Are these processes now obsolete, and only done for the sake of authentic Samurai sword ‘tradition’?
+Are these processes to make an authentic Samurai sword now obsolete, and only done for the sake of ‘tradition’?

 Personally, I think that the amount of mis-information and pure BS about folded Japanese swords is staggering beyond belief.
 Some people claim that a real Katana is folded over 1,000,000 times to create steel of such high quality that it can cut through gun barrels, armoured personnel carriers and literally everything else it touches (good old Manga and Hollywood strike again!).

-These days, not too many smiths other than those in Japan still make the sword this way – simply because the quality of modern steel billets or powder steel is so good that from a purely practical point of view – you can literally just skip that step, or at least skip using Tamahagane and just fold it for the sake of tradition and satisfying the collector who wants a folded authentic Samurai sword.
+These days, not too many smiths other than those in Japan still make the sword this way –(Japanese smiths still have to by LAW) simply because the quality of modern steel billets or powder steel is so good that from a purely practical point of view – you can literally just skip that step, or at least skip using Tamahagane and just fold it for the sake of tradition and satisfying the collector who wants a folded authentic Samurai sword.

-The second and third processes however, is a little more ‘practical’...
+The second and third traditional processes however are a little more ‘practical’...

 Unlike folding, which is largely done for traditions sake, Lamination does contribute to the essential physical characteristics of the Authentic Samurai sword.